OpenEvalProject/evals/manuscripts/elife-75420/v1/manuscript.md

 ![Figure 4.](https://cdn.elifesciences.org/articles/75420/elife-75420-fig4-v1.jpg)

-**Figure 4.:** φm, δm, λm, κm).Gray shades indicate areas of true overconfidence according to the generative model.
+**Figure 4.:** Gray shades indicate areas of true overconfidence according to the generative model.
 Gray stripes areas indicate additional areas that would be classified as overconfidence in conventional analyses of confidence data, i.e. when simply comparing objective und subjective probability correct.
 Simulations are based on a noisy-report model with a truncated normal metacognitive noise distribution.
 Metacognitive noise was set close to zero for simplicity.
 (Left panels) Calibration curves.
 Calibration curves compute the proportion of correct responses (objective probability correct) for each interval of subjective confidence reports.
 Calibration curves above and below the diagonal indicate under- and overconfident observers, respectively.
 For this analysis, confidence was transformed from rating space [0; 1] to probability space [0.5; 1] and divided in 100 intervals with bin size 0.01.
 Average type 1 performance for this simulation was around 70%.
 (Middle panels) Confidence bias in dependence of type 1 performance.
 Different levels of type 1 performance were simulated by sweeping the sensory noise parameter between 0.01 and 50.
 Confidence bias was computed as the difference between subjective probability correct and objective proportion correct.
 (Right panels) Recovery of metacognitive bias parameters in dependence of performance.
 Shades indicate standard deviations.

 As mentioned previously, metacognitive sensitivity (AUROC2, meta-d’) is strongly dependent on type 1 performance.
 How do metacognitive biases perform in this regard, when measured in a model-free manner from choice and confidence reports?
 To find out, I simulated confidence biases for a range of metacognitive bias parameter values and type 1 performance levels (by varying the sensory noise parameter).
 Confidence biases were computed as the difference between subjective probability correct (by linearly transforming confidence from rating space [0; 1] to probability space [0.5; 1]) and objective probability correct.
 As shown in the middle panels of Figure 4, these results showcase the limits of naively measuring confidence biases in this way.
 Again, the bias-free observer shows an apparent overconfidence bias.
 In addition, this bias increases as type 1 performance decreases, reminiscent of the classic hard-easy effect for confidence (Lichtenstein and Fischhoff, 1977a; for related analyses, see Soll, 1996; Merkle, 2009; Drugowitsch, 2016; Khalvati et al., 2021).
 At chance level performance, the overconfidence bias is exactly 0.25.